 I have thoroughly enjoyed teaching technique classes as part of the Contemporary Forms guest artist program at Gibney Dance Center in NYC.
 I have found that the various movement histories of my peers, lovely dance spaces and the day to day hustle inspire my exploration of movement and working to create a thorough class.

 I am thrilled to be in the thick of my on-going class since September of 2015 in NYC at Gibney Dance Center!
-Let's have a weekly date with classes Wednesdays and Fridays at noon.
+Let's have a weekly date with classes Wednesdays and Fridays from 12-2pm.

-I have also taught master classes at the University of Michigan, West Chester University in PA, Middlebury College, Presott University in AZ, Arizona State University, DeSales University, Muhlenberg College, the University of North Carolina at Greensboro, SUNY Brockport, Enloe High School and Arts Together in NC, The Yard, and The Beijing Dance Festival.
+I have also taught master classes at the University of Michigan, West Chester University in PA, Middlebury College, Prescott University in AZ, Arizona State University, DeSales University, Muhlenberg College, Marymount Manhattan College, the University of North Carolina at Greensboro, SUNY Brockport, Enloe High School and Arts Together in NC, The Yard and The Beijing Dance Festival.

 Class will begin by spreading into the floor.
 We will find a dynamically energetic relationship with it and acquire simultaneous support through space and vision.